Complexity Hierarchies Beyond Elementary: Subrecursive Hierarchies

 \subsection{Fast-Growing Complexity Classes.}

 Unfortunately, the classes in the extended Grzegorczyk hierarchy are not quite satisfying for some interesting problems, which are non elementary (or non primitive-recursive, or non multiply-recursive, \dots), but only \emph{barely} so.
-The issue is that complexity classes like e.g.\ $\FGH{3}^\ast$, which is the first class that contains non-elementary problems, are very large: $\FGH{3}^\ast$ contains for instance problems that require space $F_{3}^{100}(n)$, more than a hundred-fold compositions of towers of exponentials.
-As a result, hardness for $\FGH{3}^\ast$ cannot be obtained for the classical examples of non-elementary problems.
+The issue is that complexity classes like e.g.\ $\FGH{3}^\ast$, which is the first class to contain non elementary problems, are very large: $\FGH{3}^\ast$ contains for instance problems that require space $F_{3}^{100}(n)$, more than a hundred-fold compositions of towers of exponentials.
+As a result, hardness for $\FGH{3}^\ast$ cannot be obtained for many classical examples of non elementary problems.

 We therefore introduce smaller classes of problems: